 From the Cavalier, Cavoodles take their affable and affectionate nature.
-From

-  the Poodle, they take their intelligence and devotion to their humans.
-These

-  puppies are also incredibly sociable.
-This is true more so with their human

-  companions than with other pets.
-They’re also known to be playful yet gentle
+From the Poodle, they take their intelligence and devotion to their humans.
+These puppies are also incredibly sociable.
+This is true more so with their human companions than with other pets.
+They’re also known to be playful yet gentle with children.

-  with children.

-  Cavoodles don’t require plenty of exercise but are actually fairly active.
+Cavoodles don’t require plenty of exercises but are actually fairly active.
 Nevertheless, a short daily stroll would still do them good.
-Too much unexpended

-  energy may lead to some unwanted behaviours.
+Too much-unexpended energy may lead to some unwanted behaviours.

 Generally, the Cavoodle is a healthy breed and has a lifespan of 11 to 15 years.
 Some health issues to watch out for are dental diseases, which are common among dogs of their size.
 Ear infections may also be a concern since those are typical of floppy-eared breeds.

 Cavoodles either barely shed or don’t shed at all.
 Their shedding would really depend on the coat they inherited.
 Basically, the more they take after the Poodle in terms of the coat, the less they shed.

 This makes them a generally hypoallergenic breed.
 However, this also means that they need to get their fur clipped every so often.
 Brushing also needs to be done regularly to keep their hair from getting matted.